 Facebook's July 2018 acquisition of Bloomsbury AI brought the social media giant natural language processing technology that is applicable to a number of different functions, and the purchase was not aimed at replacing any particular fact-checking organization.

-In fact, Facebook has never expressed any concerns about the reliability or credibility of Snopes.com’s fact-checking work and has repeatedly encouraged our continued participation in their fact-checking partnership.
+In fact, Facebook has never expressed any concerns about the reliability or credibility of Snopes.com's fact-checking work.

 Snopes Paid to Push ‘Propaganda’ by Facebook, Former Editor Reveals

-Contrary to the assertions of that article, we have never been asked by Facebook to undertake or publish fact checks in the service of Facebook’s advertisers, public relations efforts, or “propaganda.”
-Facebook does not direct what topics we tackle or influence the ratings we assign to them, nor do we derive any benefit from rating items “false” rather than “true.”
+Contrary to the assertions of that article, we have never been asked by Facebook to undertake or publish fact checks in the service of Facebook's advertisers, public relations efforts, or "propaganda."
+Facebook has never directed what topics we tackle or influence the ratings we assign to them, nor do we derive any benefit from rating items "false" rather than "true."

-We perform the very same fact-checking efforts we have always undertaken and simply share the results with Facebook, who use that data to help limit the reach of misinformation on their platform.
-Our partnership with Facebook has never required that we change anything about what we do or how we do it, and other Facebook fact-checking partners have said the same.
+Our partnership with Facebook never required that we change anything about what we do or how we do it, and other Facebook fact-checking partners have said the same.